Mount William (Victoria)

 Mount William (also Mount Duwil) is a mountain of the Grampians Mountain Range, located within the Grampians National Park, in the Australian state of Victoria.
-The mountain is situated approximately 250 km west-northwest of Melbourne on the eastern edge of the national park, approximately 22 km drive from Halls Gap.
+The mountain is situated approximately 250 km west-northwest of Melbourne on the eastern edge of the national park, approximately 22 km drive south from Halls Gap.

 Features and location

 Mount William is the highest point within the Grampians National Park.
 Sir Thomas Mitchell reached the summit with a group of explorers in 1836.
 The first settler in the area was Horatio Wills, who established a sheep run at Mount William in 1840, and named nearby Mount Ararat, after which the town is named.
 His son, cricketer and Australian rules football pioneer Tom Wills, grew up as a lone white child among the Djab wurrung Aboriginal tribes of Mount William.

 Three transmission towers are located at the summit of Mount William including an amateur radio repeater.
 A sealed service road continues to the summit, but is not accessible by vehicle to the general public.

 Visitors to the mountain can drive to a carpark located approximately 920 m up the mountain, before proceeding on foot for 1.8 km to the summit.
 It will take a person of moderate fitness approximately 45 mins to walk.
 No permit is required to climb the mountain.